Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 AWS services used: CodeCommit, Identity & Access Management (IAM), Amplify, Cognito, API Gateway, Lambda and DynamoDB
 ## Project requirements & analysis
 + An AWS Account and access to the Console
-+ Knowledge of AWS Services
++ Knowledge of the AWS Services
 + A free ArcGIS account (arcgis.com)
 + The need to store/update/pull code
 + The need to handle permissions for code